dscolby/CausalELM.jl/docs/src/index.md

     Julia standard library

 ### Installation
-CausalELM reuires Julia version 1.7 or greater and an be installed from the REPL as shown below.
+CausalELM reuires Julia version 1.7 or greater and can be installed from the REPL as shown below.
 ```julia
 using Pkg